kenji-yt/snake-GENESPACE/README.md

 ```
 snakemake --use-conda --cores N --config INPUT='your/input/directory'
 ```
-Make sure to have snakemake make installed, to replace 'your/input/directory' with the path to you input directory, N with the number of cores.
-If you installed snakemake in a conda environment make sure to active it (eg. "conda activate snakemake_env").
+Make sure to have snakemake make installed, to replace 'your/input/directory' with the path to you input directory and 'N' with the number of cores you wish to allocate to the job.
+If you installed snakemake in a conda environment make sure to activate it (eg. "conda activate snakemake_env").

 The outputs will now be generated in a results directory within the snake-GENESPACE directory.